How We Grow

 Pesticides and fungicides

-1. Bacillus thuringiensis or Bt, is a bacteria that's naturally found in soil and is certified for use in organic production.
-We use it to control caterpillars that destroy brassicas like cabbage and broccoli.
-We apply Bt to brassica plants several times through the growing season, and a few days before harvest.
+- Bacillus thuringiensis or Bt, is a bacteria that's naturally found in soil and is certified for use in organic production.
+We use it primarily to control caterpillars that destroy brassicas like cabbage and broccoli.
+It's also used on our solanaceae crops, mainly tomato and eggplant, as well as corn to control a handful of pests.

 Fertilizer